 This course will help you to develop the legal knowledge and skills you need to strike the right balance between safeguarding and enabling people with criminal records to have equal access to education, training, employment and other opportunities.
-The course also provides a toolkit of practical resources to help you implement the changes back at work.
+We also provide delegates a toolkit of practical resources to help you implement the changes back at work.

 By the end of this course you’ll have a greater understanding of how you can: